Nebraska Revised Statute 28-1310

 (b) Threatens to inflict physical or mental injury to such individual or any other person or physical injury to the property of such individual or any other person; or

-(c) Attempts to extort money or other thing of value from such individual or any other person.
+(c) Attempts to extort property, money, or other thing of value from such individual or any other person.

 (2) The offense shall be deemed to have been committed either at the place where the call or electronic communication was initiated or where it was received.